batmanscode/debatable/README.md

   - `./.devcontainer/streamlit.sh` is the equivalent to running streamlit with `streamlit run app.py --server.enableCORS false --server.enableXsrfProtection false`
   - Open with `streamlit run app.py --server.enableCORS false --server.enableXsrfProtection false`
   - For more info see https://discuss.streamlit.io/t/how-to-make-streamlit-run-on-codespaces/24526/6
+- FastAPI
+  - `--reload` doesn't work in codespaces, will have to refresh to see changes